-The table shows that the Canandaigua-Farmington Water District triggered a Stage 2 Disinfection Byproducts violation for exceeding the Maximum Contaminant Level (MCL) for TTHM due to high levels found in 1st, 2nd and 3rd quarter samples.
+The table shows that the Canandaigua-Farmington Water District triggered a Stage 2 Disinfection Byproducts violation for exceeding the Maximum Contaminant Level (MCL) for TTHM due to high levels found in the 2nd and 3rd quarter samples.
 We immediately notified the City of Canandaigua and the NYS Department of Health of the test results and began flushing watermains to reduce the TTHM levels in the system.
+The 1st and 4th quarter samples were below the Maximum Contaminant Levels.
 TTHMs are a byproduct of drinking water chlorination needed to kill harmful organisms and are formed when the source water contains organic matter.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.